arminm1383/uba.github.io/README.md

 # Undergraduate-Business-Association
-Code used to run and operate UCI's Undergraduate Business Association (UBA)'s website, showcasing events, members, and opportunities for interested students to get involved and learn more.
+Frontend implementation used to run and operate UCI's Undergraduate Business Association (UBA)'s website, showcasing events, members, and opportunities for interested students to get involved and learn more.